 - They will bargain with the insurer to get you the maximum amount possible

-- Only if this fails will they move to filing a lawsuit
+- Only if this fails will they move to file a lawsuit

 In other words, a lawyer can often get you the money you need with no lawsuit at all—even if the store owner originally told you they weren’t paying anything.
 And in many cases, the lawyer can get you far more money than you would have gotten on your own.